logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 ZeroDivisionError: division by zero
 ```

 Fluentd's default configuration will split the above log into 4 logs, 1 for each line of the original log.
-In other words, each line break (`\n`) will cause a new split.
+In other words, each line break (`\n`) causes a split.

 To avoid this, you can use the `fluent-plugin-concat` and customize the configuration to meet your needs.
+The additional configuration is added to `kubernetes.conf` or `kubernetes-containerd.conf`.

-For the above example, we would use the following regex expressions to demarcate the beginning and ending of the multiline log.
-The following code woulbe be added to `kubernetes.conf` or `kubernetes-containerd.conf`:
+For the above example, we would use the following regex expressions to demarcate the start and end of a multiline log:

 ```shell